ferDMS/MOOCS/Supervised Machine Learning Regression and Classification/notes.md

 ### Lab #3

-Because this is batch gradient descent (always taking into account all the training set for $f(w,b)$, to compute it we have to use two main loops:
+Because this is batch gradient descent (always taking into account all the training set for $f(w,b)$), to compute it we have to use two main loops:

 - $i$: To compute the summatory of all the costs and thus get the total cost for the specific $(w,b)$ pair, and then compute its corresponding derivative.

-- $j$: To compute each gradient until we end of the gradient descent
+- $j$: To compute each gradient until we end the gradient descent

 First loop is a function on its own,